devops23345/EaseNodeMCU_MQTT_Client/README.md

 # EaseNodeMCU_MQTT_Client
-Simple setup for MQTT Client on ESP8266 written in C.
+Simple setup for MQTT Client on ESP8266 written in C++.